 Requirements Gathering, Comprehensive Analysis, and Design

 At this stage, it’s critical to stay in touch with the development company that you’re working with.
 During the requirements gathering stage, your software vendor will create documentation that describes the exact functionality to be implemented in the final product.
 You will collaborate with business analysts to discuss different issues that you face and find a proper software solution.
-To make this phase fruitful, you have to do some preparations and be ready to provide a business analyst with the info on your employees that will use the software.
-The developer must know about the habits of the future users and their expectations towards the look-and-feel of the application.
+At his stage be ready to provide a business analyst with the info on your employees that will use the software.
+The designer must know about the habits of future users and their expectations towards the look-and-feel of the application.
 If there’s an application blueprint or a mockup made by you, feel free to share it with company representatives.

-The duration of the requirements gathering and design phase depends to a large extent on your ability to communicate with the developer, the availability of you and your team, and responsiveness to developer’s questions.
-We can say that usually, this phase of software development life cycle, depending on a project, takes from two to four weeks.
+The duration of the requirements gathering and design phase depends to a large extent on your ability to communicate with the business analyst and designer.
+Usually, this phase of the software development life cycle takes from two to four weeks.

 Planning, Architecture Development, and Coding

 At this point, you’ll be able to see the blueprint of the future software project made by your software vendor.
-During the planning phase, the initial project is separated into the series of tasks, the resources are assigned, and developer defines the order in which these tasks should be completed.
+During the planning phase, the initial project is separated into a series of tasks, the resources are assigned, and developers define the tasks completion order.

 During the software development process, the greatest amount of time is spent on writing the code of your future application.
-After the system is designed and the developer decided what technologies will be used to reach the goals, it will take something about 3-6 months to finish with coding.
+After the system is designed and the developer decides what technologies will be used to reach the goals, it will take about 3-6 months to finish with coding.

 If there’s a need in accelerating the work on the project, this is the step on which such changes are usually done.
 The software vendor can involve additional development resources to accomplish the required tasks faster.
-But it’s not recommended to resort to this option if there’s no particular need in such measures.
-The reason is that made changes will require spending extra efforts on additional coordination and rescheduling.
+When cooperating with XB Software we ensure that your team may be expanded with any IT specialists as soon as you need them.

 The exact number and type of tests to run can vary depending on the project.
 What stays the same almost for all types of projects is the need for end-to-end and acceptance testing.

 According to the specifics of the application, some additional tests may be required.
-For example, in case of a web application, cross-browser testing should be conducted to ensure that your app looks and works well on all modern (or legacy) browsers.
+For example, in the case of a web application, cross-browser testing should be conducted to ensure that your app looks and works well on all modern (or legacy) browsers.
 If your goal is to create an application that will have many users at a time, developers should ensure that software can deal with high loads.
-Load and performance testing allows checking how your application handles heavy loads and find its weak spots.
-The integration testing is what required in case your app will interact with third-party systems.
+Load and performance testing allows checking how your application handles heavy loads and to find its weak spots.
+The integration testing is required when your app will interact with third-party systems.

 It’s hard to tell in advance how long the development of a custom application for your company will take.
 For example, if you plan to start using an enterprise resource planning app in your organization, it’s not enough just to find an ERP software development company that meets your requirements and has a decent portfolio.
-To guarantee the better outcome, you have to do some preliminary work.
-You should identify as many requirements to the software product as you can.
+To guarantee the best outcome, you have to do some preliminary work.
+You should identify as many requirements as you can.
 Communicate with your employees to understand what issues they face day by day and find possible solutions.